VNG-Realisatie/authorization-decision-log/introduction.md

 ## Purpose of this standard

-This standard defines a uniform approach for logging authorization decisions.
-This allows organisation to provide effective accountability for decisions.
+This standard defines a uniform approach for logging authorization decisions in such a way that organisation can provide effective accountability for historical decisions.

 The standard provides a structured format for all contextual and environmental parameters that affect decisions.
 A full implementation of the standard allows historical decisions to be automatically reconstituted and replayed for analysis.

-### Werkingsgebied van de standaard
-Functioneel toepassingsgebied: De standaard kan worden toegepast voor iedere aanroep van een API.

-Organisatorisch toepassingsgebied: Nederlandse overheden (Rijk, provincies, gemeenten en waterschappen) en instellingen uit de (semi-) publieke sector.

-[//]: # (Internationaal focus ook mogelijk, via Michiel naar OpenID)
+### Applicability

+Functionally, the standard is applicable to any API request.
+Organizationally, it applies to Dutch governmental bodies—such as the central government, provinces, municipalities, and water boards—as well as institutions in the (semi-)public sector.

-### Doelgroep
+### Target Audience

-De doelgroep van de standaard omvat organisaties die betrokken zijn bij het maken en verantwoorden van toegangsbeslissingen, zowel binnen de eigen organisatie als binnen samenwerkingsverbanden met andere partijen.
-Dit kan onder meer de Nederlandse overheid en andere relevante instanties omvatten.
+The target audience for the standard includes organizations involved in making and accounting for access decisions, both within their own organization and in collaborations with other parties.
+This may include the Dutch government and other relevant authorities.

 ## Terminology